fbraem/mqweb/api/conn.md

 #### <a name="inquireQueryConnectionAttrs"></a>ConnectionAttrs
 With the *ConnectionAttrs* parameter you can specify which attributes must be returned from the PCF command.
 Multiple occurences of this parameter are possible.
-The value must be a (case-sensitive) valid attribute name. *attrs* is a synonym for this parameter.
+The value must be a (case-sensitive) valid attribute name.

+> Attrs is a synonym for ConnectionAttrs.

 #### <a name="inquireQueryConnectionId"></a>ConnectionId
 A hexadecimal representation of a connection id.
 This parameter is ignored,